 THE CROSS EXAMINATION OF THE FOUNDERS OF SHIFTSCHOOL

 Who hasn’t seen the scenes from American courtroom movies: defense counsel and prosecutor take turns grilling the defendant.
 Here Tina and Tobias cross-examine each other.
 They speak about each other’s strong and weak spots, about the emerging friction when collaborating, how SHIFTSCHOOL transformed their marriage, and why they would start up with each other again.

 Who is better at what?

-Tina: Tobias is the strategic thinker but he is also incredibly creative.
+Tina: We are both the founders of SHIFTSCHOOL.
+However, Tobias is the strategic thinker but he is also incredibly creative.
 Above all I think my husband is the visionary of this company.
 He inhales new information.
 When he is reading, listening, observing or discussing with others, Tobias immediately makes an amazing number of connections.
 He is always concerned with forming the big picture.
 I think he sometimes gets a little desperate (and impatient) with the rest of us because we just can’t keep up with him.
 Fun aside, I think he is also a great dad and the world’s best bedtime story reader for our daughters.
 And he cooks much better than me.
 Unlike me, he finishes (almost) everything he sets out to do – without any excuses.

 What do the two of you quarrel about?